ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

    Greeted by the largest buddha statue in north america.

-   In awe of the multitudes of multitudes of hand-carved buddha statues in audience of the massive statue of buddha I pale in comparison before.
+   In awe of the multitudes of multitudes of hand-carved buddha statuettes in audience of the massive statue of buddha I pale in comparison before.

 I'd highly suggest visiting the monastery if you ever find yourself in the area!